 Activity highlights include learning about and spotting the Big Five on safari, meeting the Maasai, trying your hand at traditional line fishing, snorkelling in the warm Indian Ocean, and activities such as beach volleyball on Zanzibar.

 Family lodges in Tanzania

 Family activities in Tanzania and Zanzibar

-You leave Fundu at around seven thirty and head off in a speedboat to look for spinner and bottlenose dolphins you spend some time with the dolphins and then return to Fundu for breakfast.
+You leave Fundu at around 7:30am and head off in a speedboat to look for spinner and bottlenose dolphins.
+Spend some time with the dolphins and then return to Fundu for breakfast.